xorrkaz/xorrkaz.github.io/ydk.md

  name LAB
 ```

 Will you have to do all of this each time you need to write use a YANG module or write a YDK script?
-Not all of the steps.
+No, not all of the steps.
 As you
 begin to get more comfortable with the structure of YANG modules and how they translate to YDK it should become second nature to
 build powerful automation scripts using YANG and YDK.